Metal Ion Blood Testing & Metal on Metal Hips

 Research consistently shows that metal-on-metal hip implants can release microscopic cobalt and chromium particles into the blood.
 These particles can cause various types of metal poisoning, including Metallosis, ALVAL, ARMD, and ALTR.
 All of these reactions can lead to severe health complications, such as heart failure, vision loss, hearing loss, and even death.

-The FDA says metal ion testing is important for patients to find out if they’re having a reaction to a metal on metal hip replacement.
+The FDA says metal ion testing is important for patients to find out if they’re reacting to a metal on metal hip replacement.

 The FDA report only suggests patients who have symptoms get blood testing.
 But, many leading orthopedic surgeons recommend metal on metal hip patients get blood testing every three months for as long as they have a metal hip implant.